Mansimar27/Cpp-project/README.md

-# In this you can perform ADD, VIEW, DELETE room in the hotel record.
+# In this you can perform ADD, VIEW, DELETE room in the Hotel Record.